dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

 ## Partition Keys

-By default, the DynamoDB state store component will use the table attribute name `key` as primary/partition key in the DynamoDB table.
+By default, the DynamoDB state store component uses the table attribute name `key` as primary/partition key in the DynamoDB table.
 This can be overridden by specifying a metadata field in the component configuration with a key of `partitionKey` and a value of the desired attribute name.

 To learn more about DynamoDB primary/partition keys, see the official [AWS DynamoDB Developer Guide.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey)